Why we believe UQ is the best university in Brisbane

 UQ Sport has a massive range of programs, competitions and facilities.
 There are athletics, aquatic, tennis and fitness centres and basketball, beach volleyball and netball courts.
 Not to mention numerous top-notch playing fields.
 Whether you prefer to hit the gym solo, want to sweat it out in a group yoga session or join a social soccer team, UQ Sport can hook you up.
 There’s also a range of tournaments and competitions you can join, if competitive sport is more your jam.

 UQ hosts a bunch of fun events and regular social programs throughout the year.
 Catch some live music, join a book club, attend a movie night or tour the art museum.
 There are markets on campus every Wednesday, a bunch of museums ready to be explored, and you may even catch the famous popcorn van wafting buttery goodness through the Great Court.
-UQ hosts its fair share of exciting festivals as well, with BLOOM highly anticipated every year, as the jacaranda trees flourish, blanketing the campus in purple.
+UQ celebrates its fair share of exciting festivals and events as well.
+In the past, UQ has been involved in Brisbane Open House and Anywhere Festival, hosted Diwali and NAIDOC week celebrations and organised informative workshops and events for Sustainability Week and International Women's Day.

 Choose to study at UQ St Lucia and you’ll never have a shortage of things to do and see.
 The campus is always buzzing with activity during semester, and no matter how long you spend here, there’s always the opportunity to discover something new.